bainbridge/health_share/index.md

 # Hi y'all!

 Who I am
 -
 I'm a grad student living in Somerville, MA.
 I study public policy with a focus on health.

 Before grad school, I worked as a health care research analyst at an economic consulting firm in Boston.
 During that time, I learned about the incentives & barriers that impact disease management, outcomes, & health system costs.

-Before that, I studied economics & Arabic at a liberal arts college in Vermont.
-Though I love New England, I also miss Texas, where I grew up.
+This work was largely conducted from payer and delivery system perspectives.
+While in grad school, I have focused more specifically on patient and policymaker perspectives.

+My research interests include:

+* Public perceptions of health care issues (e.g., universal health care coverage, substance use disorders)
+* Beneficiary churn and insurer incentives in multi-payer insurance systems
+* Barriers to chronic disease self-management (e.g., the psychosocial burden of chronic illness)
+* Clinician-patient communication & knowledge transfers
+* Peer-to-peer health care (e.g., mutual help groups)
+* Accountable care models involving community health centers and community-based organizations

 Why you should read
 -